 Nice!
 A nail color I could do right from home.
-I get my nails done every 3 weeks.
+I get my nails done every three weeks.
 I head to a nail salon and sit for an hour while they fix me right up.
-But I’m a busy girl, and it seems like a waste of an hour, although I do like the way my nails look.
+But I’m a busy girl, and it seems like a waste of an hour, although in spite of the time spent, I do like the way my nails look.
 I wonder if I could do my nails from home and use the Color Street MLM part of this business to make some money in the process.
 Sounds like a good idea?
 Right?

-So let’s take a look at all of the inner and outer workings of color Street MLM company for you and me to make a well-informed decision.
+So let’s take a look at all of the inner and outer workings of color Street MLM company for you and me; after all, we want to make a well-informed decision.

 Today we will dive into the MLM portion of Color Street nails.